FRACerqueira/RingBufferPlus/NugetREADME.md

 # **Welcome to RingBufferPlus**

-A generic circular buffer (ring buffer) in C# with Auto-Scaler, Health-Check and Report-Metrics.
-RingBufferPlus was developed in c# with the **netstandard2.1, .NET 5 AND .NET6** target frameworks.
+A generic circular buffer (ring buffer) in C# with Auto-Scaler, Health-Check and Metrics-Report RingBufferPlus was developed in c# with the **netstandard2.1, .NET 5 AND .NET6** target frameworks.

 ## **Official pages** :